 When hip hop went commercial with records and movies, Us Girls were the first female group to be seen rapping on film!
 In 1984, the release of the international movie, Beat Street, produced by the legendary actor and singer, Harry Belafonte.
 It was the first time a female rap group was ever featured in a motion film!
 The first party scene featured Us Girls, and our lyrical ability on the mic became a catalyst to inspire girls all over the world to become an MC.
 Hip hop artist and England native, Monie Love, often says in interviews, "when I saw them rhyme, I said, I want to be an MC"!

 Our song, Us Girls Can Boogie Too, appeared on the soundtrack album and went certified gold!
 It was the first time a song by a female rap group had appeared on a movie soundtrack.
 The follow year, Us Girls recorded a unique "break" single exclusively for the legendary New York City Breakers, who also appeared in Beat Street.
 This record was also featured on the album and went certified gold!
 Following the movie, the NYC Breakers and Us Girls toured together in Europe.

-In 1985, MC Debbie D returned to performing as a soloist and MCs Sha Rock and Lisa Lee, pursued other hip hop ventures.
+In 1985, MC Debbie D returned to performing as a soloist.
 Nevertheless, Us Girls early accomplishment in hip hop culture is indelible and our contribution to the culture is undoubtedly the spark which ignited the sudden rise among women in hip hop from the mid 80s to today!

 Scroll down for photos and footage about Beat Street